The marijuana sector isn’t deemed safe because it’s not yet legal everywhere. But this U.S. marijuana company does everything by the books.

 Last but not least, I want to mention management.
 At the top of the company is Executive Chairman Alan Gold, who previously helmed BioMed Realty Trust (a REIT specializing in space used for the life science industry) for 12 years until it was acquired in 2016.
 He knows what he’s doing.

-In last week’s report, Gold commented, “One of the pillars of our business strategy has consistently been a conservative, flexible balance sheet, and we believe we are exceptionally well positioned to not only weather this unprecedented health crisis and economic disruption, but to continue to make real estate investments on a long-term basis with best-in-class tenant operators.”
+In last month’s report, Gold commented, “One of the pillars of our business strategy has consistently been a conservative, flexible balance sheet, and we believe we are exceptionally well positioned to not only weather this unprecedented health crisis and economic disruption, but to continue to make real estate investments on a long-term basis with best-in-class tenant operators.”

 I believe him, which is why IIPR is the safest marijuana stock to buy today, and one of the long-term winners in my Cabot Marijuana Investor advisory.
 To learn what other marijuana stocks I’m currently recommending, click here.